11 Reported Dead in Gun Attack at Bar in Brazil

-(RIO DE JANEIRO) — A gang of gunmen roared up to a bar in Belem city in Brazil’s northern Pará state and opened fire, killing six women and five men Sunday afternoon, media reports said.
-State officials would confirm only that “a massacre” occurred but gave no details.
+(RIO DE JANEIRO) — A gang of gunmen reportedly attacked a bar in the capital of Brazil’s northern Pará state Sunday afternoon, and authorities said 11 people were killed.

+The state security agency confirmed late Sunday only that six women and five men died in the incident in the Guamá neighborhood of the Pará state capital, Belém.

 The G1 news website said police reported that seven gunmen were involved in the attack, which also wounded one person.
 The news outlet said the attackers arrived at the bar on one motorcycle and in three cars.